koryeone/koryeone/README.md

   <li> 💬 <b>looking for chat</b>: probably attention seeking tbh </li>
 </ul>

+I have my chatlog on the personal tab 99% of the time if you want me to see your message it's better if you whisper me

 usually sitting w my friends or hanging out around pokemon/splatoon/nintendo area, crowns/whispers/boops/compliments whatever are fine.
 I will just move if I am uncomfortable